abacusci/book-intro-to-computing/README.md

-# AbacusCI - Book Guide – Intro to Computing
+# AbacusCI Book – Introduction to Computing

 Welcome to the first official Book Guide of Abacus Computing Institute.
 This guide is designed to provide a clear and accessible introduction to the world of computing for beginners of all ages.